FabianRig/ArduinoMoonBoardLED/README.md

 The MoonBoard App encodes holds in the same way.
 Hold A1 is 0, hold A2 is 1, hold A3 is 2 and so on.

-The array ledmapping[] is used to map hold numbers to LED numbers.
-You can use custom wiring patterns if necessary.
+If you need to wire differently, you'll need to adapt the ledmapping[] array in config.h which maps hold numbers to LED numbers.
 The standard mapping is n-->n (e.g. hold #0 is LED #0, hold #1 is LED #1 and so on).

 ## Good to know
-- Never power the Arduino only when it's connected to the LED string without powering the LED string!
-This might destroy the first LED!
+- Never power the Arduino alone when it's connected to the LED string without powering the LED string!
+This may destroy the first LED!
 - The Arduino does not need to be shutdown, you can simply unplug the power source!
 This is (at least for me) a big improvement when compared to a Raspberry Pi based solution.

 ## Pictures